 However, as you become more skilled at crocheting, you will find that a yarn bowl is an essential tool for your hobby.
 For years, I dealt with tumbling and knotted crochet yarn while my skeins bounced off of my lap and around the room.

-The yarn bowl protects the yarn while creating a less chaotic environment for pulled just the yarn I need without unnecessary distraction.
-Even with this much-needed functionality, I like a pretty bowl for my yarn.
-Fortunately, there are hundreds of beautiful yarn bowls available through Etsy.
+The yarn bowl protects the yarn while creating a less chaotic environment for pulled just the yarn I need without unnecessary distraction, which makes the yarn bowl an essential crochet tool.
+Fortunately, there are hundreds of beautiful yarn bowls available at a variety of prices.

 Stitch markers are essential tools for your crochet kit.
 They can be used to mark groups of stitches (like every tenth stitch in a long row of hundreds of stitches) or to mark the beginning of a round, or even a color change.
 Patterns sometimes indicate to insert a stitch marker by using the abbreviations “pm” (place marker) and “sm” (slip marker).